-Step 3: Export your site to Flywheel
+Step 3: Export your site & take it live

 You’ll just need to enter your username and password to make the connection.
-After, all of your local and live sites will be listed in your Local dashboard.
+After, all of your local and live sites will be listed in your Local dashboard!

 From there, it’s a matter of a few clicks to push your local website live.
 Once your account is connected, you’ll have other options here as well.
 You can make a copy of a live site and turn it into a local site, for example.
 Then you can make changes, and copy them back over to the live version.

 With that, you know everything you’ll need to create and manage development sites through Local.
 How you use them is up to you!